neurostuff/meta-analysis-book/_sources/tutorials.md

 Within the context of a {term}`meta-analysis`, Annotations can be explained as a way to categorize {term}`analyses <analysis>` within each {term}`study`.
 For example, they can be categorized by task (e.g., Stroop, N-back, etc.), by modality (e.g., fMRI, PET, etc.), or by any other category that you want to use to filter the {term}`analyses <analysis>`.
-For this replication, Dr. Lytical is interested in the effects of nAChR agonists on the brain, which can either be excitatory or inhibitory, so she adds both an "activation" and "deactivation" column.
+For this replication, Dr. Lytical is interested in the effects of nAChR agonists on the brain, which can either be excitatory or inhibitory, so she adds both an "activation" and "deactivation" annotation column.
 By default you will have an "include" column to help get you started.

 ## Extraction and Annotation

-Extraction and annotation are integral to a {term}`meta-analysis`, and thankfully the Neurosynth Compose database reduces the effort for this process.
+Extraction and annotation are integral to a {term}`meta-analysis`, and, thankfully, the Neurosynth Compose database reduces the effort for this process.

 ```{figure} ./figures/extraction_and_annotation.png